MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-10-Articles-Conditionally-Free-Subject-Reduced-Rate-Etc/subpart-Q-United-StatesPeru-Trade-Promotion-Agreement/subjectgroup-ECFR64fc8d9635a31a5-Import-Requirements/section-10.904.md

 (b) *Responsible official or agent.* The certification provided for in paragraph (a) of this section must be signed and dated by a responsible official of the importer, exporter, or producer, or by the importer's, exporter's, or producer's authorized agent having knowledge of the relevant facts.

 (c) *Language.* The certification provided for in paragraph (a) of this section must be completed in either the English or Spanish language.
-In the latter case, the port director may require the importer to submit an English translation of the certification.
+In the latter case, the Center director may require the importer to submit an English translation of the certification.

 (d) *Certification by the exporter or producer.* A certification may be prepared by the exporter or producer of the good on the basis of: